 Following up on our suggested 10 New Year’s Resolutions for Your Board, here are 5 (admittedly broad) resolutions for your organizations:

-- We will review our mission statements to ensure they are consistent with our activities and within all our publications.
+- We will review our mission statements and set of core values to ensure they are consistent with our activities and within all our publications.

-- We will examine our activities, thoughtfully develop/improve ways to measure the impact they have in advancing our mission, assess whether we need to modify/discontinue particular activities, and implement our decisions.
+- We will examine our activities, thoughtfully develop/improve ways to measure the impact they have in advancing our mission and our values, assess whether we need to modify/discontinue particular activities, and implement our decisions.

 - We will be prudent with our financial resources, looking not only to short-term consequences but also to long-term health, even if this forces us to make difficult decisions now.

 - We will do a better job of communicating our goals, priorities, achievements, and prospects to all of our stakeholders, making sure we target messages using various media according to the intended audiences.

 - We will work to understand our place in the market and address our need to be collaborative and competitive in furthering our mission and acquiring sufficient resources to do so.